jenniferemshepherd/FT-tech-test/README.md

 * The diagram of app architecture directed me in TDDing the actual rating buttons, and what pressing them would do (submit a form).

 * After submitting a rating, the user is redirected and thanked with the option to return to the ratings page.

+* there is no test for the rating create method...

+* DB development

+* styling using HTML/CSS from Origami.  tutorial showed buttons.  moved onto header, background, fonts, margins, lists etc.

+* aws: used a tutorial to learn how to deploy an app using docker.  had to install python to get the aws cli tool